Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Results

 \subsection{Model Comparison}

 Our measurements of cosmic variance and thus the clustering strength of LBGs at $z\sim10$ put complementary constraints on galaxy physics at cosmic dawn.
 The \texttt{UniverseMachine} reproduces the cosmic variance we measure (see Figure \ref{fig:cosmic_variance}), but it under-predicts the number density of UV-bright galaxies (i.e. the mean number of galaxies per NIRCam pointing) at $z\sim10$ by a factor of $4.9\pm0.8$, $5.3\pm1.2$ and $8.7\pm1.9$ for M$_{\rm UV}<-19.5$, $-20$, and $-20.5$, corresponding to 4.8, 3.6, and $4.2\sigma$ tensions between the simulation and the data respectively.
 Various models have been proposed in the literature to account for the observed abundance of galaxies at $z\sim10$.
-While they were all designed to reproduce the observed galaxy number density (see e.g. \citetalias{Weibel2025b}), they affect the clustering in different ways, meaning that an accurate measurement of the clustering strength can be used to distinguish between different models.
+While they were all designed to reproduce the observed galaxy number density (see e.g., \citetalias{Weibel2026}), they affect the clustering in different ways, meaning that an accurate measurement of the clustering strength can be used to distinguish between different models.
 As discussed and quantified in e.g. \citet{Mirocha2020}, \citet{Munoz2023}, \citet{Shen2024}, and \citet{Gelli2024}, this is particularly true for models invoking stochasticity in the SFH to boost galaxy number counts.
 Such models increase the scatter in the M$_{\rm UV}$-$M_{\rm halo}$ relation, so that observed UV-bright galaxies tend to reside in lower mass halos that have up-scattered in UV-luminosity due to an ongoing starburst.
 Since lower mass halos are less clustered, this decreases the clustering signal.
 In addition, the halos that have up-scattered in M$_{\rm UV}$ at a given point in time are a random sub-set of all the halos of that mass, further diluting their clustering strength.

 Here, we implement different models in the \texttt{UniverseMachine} and quantify their effect on both the number density, and the cosmic variance.
 Our simple models represent classes of models that have been proposed in the literature as an explanation for the high abundance of UV-bright galaxies at $z\sim10$.
 To facilitate comparing models throughout the paper, we assign a label consisting of a letter and a number to each of them.
+We provide a brief overview of the models here, and discuss them in more detail in the following sections.